rlugojr/sample-apps/example-elk-stack/README.md

 }
 ```

-We also have an [application manifest](http://docs.apcera.com/jobs/manifests/)
+We also include an application manifest for our syslogger
-with our syslog code:
+(`logstash/syslog-sample-app/continuum.conf`)

 ```code
 	name: my-syslog